Discover the best watercolour paint brands and the differences between each in this comprehensive guide.

 Disclaimer: Fine Art Tutorials is a reader supported site.
 When you make purchases through links on this site, we may earn a small commission at no extra cost to you.

 The quality of watercolour paint can vary between brands.

 Some brands will use cheaper pigments, or the pigment will be less concentrated.
 Other paint ranges may use fillers and extenders to bulk their paint out.

 These are all factors you want to avoid when selecting a watercolour paint brand, even if the paint has a low price point.
 It’s possible to find a balance—paint that is relatively low in price but uses high quality pigments with few fillers.

 Pigments used in the top end ranges of paint have a higher level of permanency or lightfastness.
 This means that over time, pigments won’t fade when exposed to light.
 If you want to keep your painting, frame it and put it on the wall, or sell it, then it’s important to consider the permanency of the pigments.
-Lightfastness is measured with an ASTM rating with I being excellent and V being poor.
+ASTM ratings measure lightfastness.
+I is excellent and V is poor.
 You will be able to find this information on the side of the paint tube or on the watercolour pan pack.

 Another way that paint can vary between brands is in the pigments used for each colour.
 Some brands will use mainly single pigment colours, which allow you to create more vibrant and cleaner mixes.
 When you are selecting your watercolour palette consider getting a versatile mix of single pigment paints, including the primaries that you can use to mix a range of tones.